Observation of a Zero-Field Josephson Diode Effect in a Helimagnet Josephson Junction: Origins of the Diode Effect and Magnetic Anomalies

-While pinned Abrikosov vortices can explain the magnetic field shifts, aperiodicity, and non-monotonic decay in the magnetic diffraction patterns, they do not account for the Josephson diode effect by themselves.
-Rather, a combination of IS and TRS breaking are known to be able to induce the diode effect, which can be thought of as having Cooper pairs with finite-momentum coupling that carry directional critical supercurrent.\cite{doi:10.1126/sciadv.abo0309,Pal2022} Because of the symmetry breaking requirements, the diode effect typically appears with an external electric or magnetic field; however, Cr\sub{1/3}NbS\sub{2} can inherently satisfy the IS and TRS conditions because of its chiral spin structure.
-The P6\sub{3}22 space group that Cr\sub{1/3}NbS\sub{2} in non-centrosymmetric.
+While pinned Abrikosov vortices can explain the magnetic field shifts, aperiodicity, and non-monotonic decay in the magnetic diffraction patterns, they do not by themselves account for the Josephson diode effect.
+A Josephson diode effect requires broken inversion symmetry and broken time-reversal symmetry and can be viewed as arising from an asymmetric current--phase relation (CPR) with $I_{c+}\neq |I_{c-}|$.\cite{doi:10.1126/sciadv.abo0309,Pal2022, PhysRevX.12.041013} Because these symmetry breakings are often tuned by external electric or magnetic fields, the diode effect frequently appears only under applied fields; however, Cr\sub{1/3}NbS\sub{2} provides intrinsic symmetry breaking through its chiral crystal structure and magnetic order.
+The P6\sub{3}22 space group of Cr\sub{1/3}NbS\sub{2} is non-centrosymmetric.